 - Salt and freshly ground black pepper

-- 75 g cold butter cut into small dices
+- 75 g butter (chilled - cut into small dices)

 - 100 g finely grated Grana Padano